kalyanikhona/llm-model-behavior-research/research/interpretability-gap-llm-behavior.md

 ### The Path Forward: Behavioral Mapping

-Instead of trying to reverse-engineer the models, we should:
+Apart from trying to reverse-engineer the models, we should:

 1. **Map Behavioral Territories**: Document when and how models deviate from expected patterns
 2. **Identify Trigger Conditions**: Catalog what causes response variability